-c.
-During fishway inspections the VBSs may be found plugged or damaged.
+- c.
+During fishway inspections the VBSs may be found plugged, damaged, or not properly seated.
 In these cases, the associated unit will be taken out of service as if unscreened and repairs will be made before returning the unit to normal service.

-3.2.2.3.
+If screens are pulled and replaced, the underwater video inspection camera will be deployed to check the screens for proper seating. - 3.2.2.3.
 Turbines and Spillways.
 If a spill gate becomes inoperable, the operator will make the changes necessary to accommodate the spill and then immediately notify the operations supervisor and project biologist to determine the best pattern to follow until repairs are completed.
-This interim operation shall be coordinated with the FPOM through the district biologist who will provide additional guidance to the project.
+This interim operation shall be coordinated with the FPOM through the district biologist who will provide additional guidance to the project. - 3.2.2.4.

-3.2.2.4.
 Diffuser Gratings: Diffuser chambers for adding auxiliary water to fish ladders and collection channels are covered by gratings attached by several different methods.

-Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place.
-These inspections are done by either dewatering the fish passage way and physically inspecting the diffuser gratings, or by using underwater video cameras and divers or other methods to inspect the gratings.
+Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place. inspections are done by either dewatering the fish passage way and physically inspecting the diffuser gratings, or by using underwater video cameras and divers or other methods to inspect the gratings.
 Diffuser gratings may come loose during the fish passage season due to a variety of reasons.
-Daily inspections of fish ladders and collection systems should include looking for any flow changes which may indicate problems with diffuser gratings.
+Daily inspections of fish ladders and collection systems should include looking for any flow changes that may indicate problems with diffuser gratings.
 If a diffuser grating is known to or suspected of having moved, creating an opening into a diffuser chamber, efforts must immediately be taken to correct the situation and minimize impacts on adult fish in the fishway.
 If possible, a video inspection should be made as soon as possible to determine the extent of the problem.
-If diffusers gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established coordination procedure.
+If diffusers gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established FPOM coordination procedure.
 Repairs shall be made as quickly as possible unless coordinated differently.